GonzaloPardoVillalibre/HAR-AI-FRAMEWORK/framework/pre-processing/README.md

 ### Interleaved dataframes

-This layer may be irrelevant for the general use as it provides an easy way to tunne the data for representing the movement in an Unity framework.
+This module may be irrelevant for the general use as it provides an easy way to tunne the data for representing the movement in an Unity framework.
 This may be useful to check whether any sensor has corrupted data.

 Given one original dataframe build from position sensors this is a graphical example for the transformation: